This post is also available in: हिन्दी (Hindi)

-Once the physical disease is ruled out or in a known case of panic attack/disorder, the patient is referred to psychiatrist/psychologist for further assessment and help.
+Once the physical disease is ruled out or in a known case of panic attack/disorder, the patient is referred to psychiatrist/psychologist for further assessment and help in panic attack diagnosis.

-The diagnosis of panic attack or disorder is made on the basis of the guidelines made by the American Psychiatric Association published in Diagnostic and Statistical Manual of Mental Disorders (DSM-5) which is as follows:
+The Panic attack diagnosis and panic disorder diagnosis is made on the basis of the guidelines made by the American Psychiatric Association published in Diagnostic and Statistical Manual of Mental Disorders (DSM-5) which is as follows:

 Person experiences sudden surge of intense fear or discomfort that reaches its peak within minutes, associated with at least four of the following physical symptoms:

 • Palpitations, pounding heart, or accelerated heart rate